Land reform in North Vietnam: Repression

 Executions and imprisonment of persons classified as "reactionary and evil landlords" were contemplated from the beginning of the land reform program.
 A Politburo document dated 4 May 1953 said that executions were "fixed in principle at the ratio of one per one thousand people of the total population."
 That ratio would indicate that communist Vietnam contemplated the execution of about 15,000 "reactionary and evil landlords" in carrying out the program.
 On July 9, 1953, the first landlord executed was Nguyễn Thị Năm, who had in fact been an active supporter of the Vietnamese Communist resistance.

 The scale of the ensuing repression has proved difficult and controversial to quantify, with estimates of the number of executions ranging from 800 to 200,000.
 Testimony from North Vietnamese witnesses suggested a ratio of one execution for every 160 village residents, which extrapolated nationwide would indicate nearly 100,000 executions.
 Because the campaign was concentrated mainly in the Red River Delta area, a lower estimate of 50,000 executions became widely accepted by scholars at the time.
 A Saigon communique put the figure at 32,000 executions (12,000 party members and 20,000 others), based on the testimony of an ex-party member involved in the campaign.

 Higher estimates from the time often originated from Hoang Van Chi, whose book From Colonialism to Communism was often relied on as a primary source, particularly in secondary sources which viewed the land reform as a murderous campaign.
 Hoang's accounts were deemed as unreliable by Gareth Porter, who argued that Hoang misrepresented his background while falsifying or manipulating evidence to present an image of "bloodbath", which was then used in Saigon's propaganda campaigns.
-Porter also cites a South Vietnamese government document released in 1959 which he says is consistent with an estimate of around 1,500 executions.
+In 1973 Porter estimated 800-2,500 executions based on available official documentation, also cites a South Vietnamese government document released in 1959 which he says is consistent with an estimate of around 1,500 executions.

 In 1990, economist Vo Nhan Tri reported uncovering a document in the central party archives which put the number of wrongful executions at 15,000.
 Scholar Edwin E. Moïse estimated the total number of executions at between 3,000 and 15,000 and later came up with a more precise figure of 13,500.
 According to Vu Tuong (2007), declassified documents from the Vietnamese and Hungarian archives indicate that the number of executions was much lower than reported at the time, although likely greater than 13,500 if taking into account the suicides following arrest and torture.

-Scholar Balasz Szalontai wrote that declassified documents of Hungarian diplomats living in North Vietnam at the time of the land reform provided a number of 1,337 executions and 23,748 imprisonments.
+In 2007, Scholar Balasz Szalontai wrote that declassified documents of Hungarian diplomats living in North Vietnam at the time of the land reform provided a number of 1,337 executions and 23,748 imprisonments.

 According to the Vietnam Institute for Economics, 172,008 individuals were designated as landlords and rich peasants, of whom 71.66% were mistakenly categorized.
 Although it is impossible to know how many of them were executed, this suggests that the scale of errors committed "was undeniably dramatic."